 Chronic calorie restriction (undernutrition without malnutrition) has long been associated with an increased lifespan in various animals, fish, and even worms, but scientists are now discovering that fasting has the same—if not better—results when it comes to longevity.
 (6)

-Besides its beneficial effects on everything from blood sugar balance and metabolism to heart health and cholesterol levels, it turns out that intermittent fasting induces a sort of mild “stress” that encourages cells to ramp up their defenses, while also enhancing their stress-coping abilities.
+Besides its beneficial effects on everything from blood sugar and healthy metabolic response to heart health and cholesterol levels, it turns out that intermittent fasting induces a sort of mild “stress” that encourages cells to ramp up their defenses, while also enhancing their stress-coping abilities.

 During fasting, our cells initiate a process of waste removal and cellular repair that rids the body of molecules that are damaged or not functioning properly.
 (7) This increased detoxification can keep you healthier, longer.

 Support Gut Health

 As with every aspect of our health, the conversation wouldn’t be complete without exploring our amazing microbiome, the collection of trillions of bacteria living in and on our body.
 The beneficial bacteria in our gut help support everything from our immune system and digestion to our moods and memory.

 In fact, without the good guys in our digestive tract, we’d be hard pressed to maintain any sort of health or vitality.

 Luckily, intermittent fasting gives your hard-working gut microbes a break from their digestion duties, so they can focus on cleaning house and keeping their populations intact.
-Fasting can also increase the diversity of your gut bacteria—important for your immune and overall health—and boost your body’s resistance to bad guy bacteria.8
+Fasting can also increase the diversity of your gut bacteria—important for your immune and overall health—and aid in your body’s resistance to bad guy bacteria.
+(8)

 In addition, researchers are discovering that daily fasting activates a gene that strengthens the gut barrier, which protects us from harmful microbes, toxins, and other substances that can leak into the bloodstream and trigger immune reactions.
 (9)